vertica/VerticaPy/docs/source/examples_learn_winequality.rst

 We can see a strong correlation between the density and the alcohol degree (the alcohol degree describes the density of pure ethanol in the wine).

-We can drop the 'density' column since it doesn't influence the quality of the white wine (instead, its presence will just bias the data).
+We can drop the ``density`` column since it doesn't influence the quality of the white wine (instead, its presence will just bias the data).

 .. code-block:: python